Return to the main gate

 A Time Table

 Every religious or spiritual belief has it's beginning and evolution.
-That's definitely true for one of the oldest beliefs in the world; Wicca or Neo-Paganism.
+That's definitely true for one of the oldest beliefs in the world.
+Paganism has been practiced in varying forms since the stone age.
+Belief in nature Gods/Goddesses has evolved through the centuries and seen many trials, tribulations and resurgences as well.
 This time line shows the general history and evolution of Paganism, along with a brief description for each point in history.

 Prehistory

 1. Small cultures begin to develop spiritual structures.
+Nature Spirits begin to appear.
 2. Hunter-gathering cultures gradually change to farming societies.
 Gods and Goddess of the harvest become prevalent.
 Sacrifices appear in rituals.
 3. Urban societies take root.
 Communities form as spiritual sects formalize their beliefs and practices.
 The Goddess figures dominate most cultures.

-4. Biblical times begin to record historical evolutions.
+4. Abrahamic times begin to record historical evolutions.
 Patriarchal governances begin to dominate most societies.
 5. Celtic/Druid cultures survive into the Christian era.
 The 8 sabbats are further ingrained into ritual and spiritual practices.
-Small communities known as Covens become prevalent.
+Small communities known as Clans become prevalent.
 6. Magikal practices spread through eastern and western Europe.
 Gypsy societies form and carry the practices of Witchcraft through all cultures.

 The Burning Times

 7. The 8th Century; The Catholic Church forms the Council of Necea to review Biblical texts.
 5 books of the Christian Bible are removed from the testaments to solitify the Churches control over society and political governments.
 8. Late 8th Century, Sorcery & Witchcraft are deemed harmful and associated with heresy by the Church.
-9. 13th Century, The Inquisition is established 1227-1233, many lose their lifes for the sake of spiritual cleansing.
-Anglo-Saxons form covens and the label Wicca {The Wise Ones} is born.
+9. 13th Century, The Inquisition is established 1227-1233, many lose their lives for the sake of spiritual cleansing.
+Anglo-Saxons form covens and the label Witchcraft is born.

 13. Late 16th - early 17th Century, Fear of witches and their worships peak.
 This hysteria starts the creation of mis-information concerning Pagan ways and beliefs.
 Associations of Satan and Pagans are established by Church leaders to further the destruction of this wide spread belief system.
 14. 17th Century, The 2nd Witchcraft Act is repealed and replaced with a much tougher one.
 The new law passes in 1604 and lives until 1736.
 15. Mid 17th Century, Hysteria in England is at it's highest point and migrates to the American Colonies.